 Decision Plans: Applicants are required to select early decision (ED) or regular decision (RD) upon application.
 The RSA admissions committee can choose to defer ED applications to the RD period, during which time those applications will be reviewed with that pool.
-Rates of admission in ED for the RSA are not significantly different from the RDs.
+Rates of admission in ED for the RSA are not significantly different from the RD.
+The following is a timeline for admission plans: